microsoft/coyote/docs/_learn/programming-models/actors/state-machine-demo.md

 violation of Raft's consensus requirements that there be at most one leader at a time.

 This animation is slowed down from actual testing speed so you can see what is happening.
-This entire test normally takes milliseconds so that Coyote can explore huge number of possible tests in short amount of time.
+This entire test normally takes milliseconds so that Coyote can explore a huge number of possible tests in a short amount of time.